 BONUS: If you want to see some connectomics and AI in action, check out this cool game that allows the user to help reconstruct 3D neurons and aid in mapping the brain!
 No scientific background necessary, just some curiosity!

 Future of Connectomics

-Although the future for connectomics can seem excruciatingly slow paced if you take into account that building a mouse connectome by the year 2030 is considered on the ambitious side, the immensely beneficial progressions in neuroscience that connectomics would lead to is undeniable.
+Although the future for connectomics can seem excruciatingly slow-paced if you take into account that building a mouse connectome by the year 2030 is considered on the ambitious side, the immensely beneficial progressions in neuroscience that connectomics would lead to are undeniable.
 Further developments in connectomics would enable:

 - Proper investigation into the link between brain mechanisms and psychological behaviors